 As time progressed our ancestors eventually introduced the darbuka to the Middle East.
-In terms of design, goblet drums are usually made from clay, metal or wood and are hollow-shelled, so that they can produce different sounds depending on whether you hit the centre or the rim.
-The centre produces more power and resonance, whilst the rim produces bright, sharp tones.
+In terms of design, goblet drums are usually made from clay, metal, or wood and are hollow-shelled, so that they can produce different sounds depending on whether you hit the center or the rim.
+The center produces more power and resonance, whilst the rim produces bright, sharp tones.

 Darbukas should be played whilst the drummer holds the instrument under one arm and uses their fingers and palms to strike rhythms.

 African drums are an important part of ancient African tradition and have been celebrated in their culture for centuries.

 Rather than simply being used for entertainment as in western cultures, African drums are often used symbolically in ceremonies and political events.